kozodoi/SETI_Signal_Search/README.md

 ## Summary

-Estimating text complexity and readability is a crucial task for school teachers.
-Offering students text passages at the right level of challenge is important for facilitating a fast development of reading skills.
-The existing tools to estimate text complexity rely on weak proxies and heuristics, which results in a suboptimal accuracy.
-This project uses deep learning to predict the readability scores of text passages.
+Searching for extraterrestrial signals from deep space is one of the main tasks of The Breakthrough Listen team at the University of California, Berkeley.
+Current methods compare scans of the target stars with scans of other regions of sky to detect anomalous signals.
+However, standard detection techniques might miss signals with complex time or frequency structure, and those in regions of the spectrum with lots of interference.

-My solution is an ensemble of eight transformer models, including BERT, RoBERTa and others.
-All transformers are implemented in `PyTorch` and feature a custom regression head that uses a concatenated output of multiple hidden layers.
-The modeling pipeline implements text augmentations such as sentence order shuffle, backtranslation and injecting target noise.
-The table below summarizes the main architecture and training parameters.
-The solution places in the top-9% of the Kaggle competition leaderboard.
+This project uses deep learning to detect extraterrestrial signals in radio spectrograms.
+The modeling pipeline involves converting radio spectrograms into 2D images and employing computer vision models.
+My solution is a blend of two models: EfficientNet B7 and SWIN Transformer.
+Both models are implemented in `PyTorch`.
+The solution places in the top-7% of the Kaggle competition leaderboard.

 ## Project structure